e5pe0n/e5pe0n.github.io/docs/system/aws/certified-solutino-architect-associate.md

 ### AWS Budgets

-- track ongoing resource-related usage and consts
+- track ongoing resource-related usage and costs
 - alert if projected usage levels fail outside of a predefined threshold
 - *cost allocation tags*
   - take up to 24h before appear in the Billing and Const Management Dashbaord
   - can't be applied to resources that were launched before the tags were created

-### AWS Cost Explorre
+### AWS Cost Explorer

-- visualize historical AWS usage and consts
+- visualize historical AWS usage and costs
 - download data as CSV file

 ### AWS Cost and Usage Reports